maddisondesigns/customizer-custom-controls/readme.md

 ## Changelog ##

 = 1.3.0 =
+- Updated Font Awesome to v6.4.0
 - Added new Divider Custom Control
 - Added protected variables to control and section base classes to use for the customizer JS and CSS versions
+- Added 500px, Artstation, Figma, Mastodon (works with mastodon.social & mastodon.art), Quora, Steam, Telegram, TikTok, Unity, Unsplash & WhatsApp social icons
+- Added skyrocket_social_icons_plurality filter to change the plurality of the social icons (e.g. Use it to change 'Follow me on...', to 'Follow CompanyName on...')

 = 1.2.2 =
 - Updated Image Radio Button Control images, and Image Checkbox Control images to have better resolution